 E7 Activity.
-P15 was influenced by (influenced): E1 CRM Entity part of the creative process.
+P15 was influenced by (influenced): E1 CRM Entity E7 Activity.
+P16 used specific object (was used for): E70 Thing part of the creative process.

-Scope note: This property identifies a specific E29 Design or Procedure used in an E11 Modification Event.
+Scope note: This property identifies a specific E29 Design or Procedure used in an E11 Modification.